shalomb/vizor/doc/extending_postinstall_tasks.md

 > and then pushed to the vizor host via SSH, SCP or similar.

-``nodeprep.seq.ps1`` consumes a set of PowerShell modules which contain the implementations of CmdLets used in the tasks for the sequence.
-And most code changes occur in this file or any of its dependencies (PowerShell Modules, binaries, etc).
+``nodeprep.seq.ps1`` consumes a set of PowerShell modules which contain the implementations of CmdLets used in the provisioning tasks for this sequence.

+Most changes to the in-VM provisioning logic occur in this file or its dependencies (PowerShell Modules, binaries, etc).

 ## Layout of the winpe.task directory
 The following documents the layout of ``winpe.task``

     unattended.xml.erb    # Template for unattended.xml used by Windows Setup, also the entry-point for post-install processing. firstboot.cmd         # Wrapper around firstboot.ps1, called from unattended.xml
-    firstboot.ps1         # Main powershell script that sets up the environment before invoking nodeprep.seq.ps1 nodeprep.seq.ps1.erb  # Template for nodeprep.seq.ps1, main sequence that drives all the post-install configuration on the node.
+    firstboot.ps1         # Main powershell provisioner script that sets up the environment before invoking nodeprep.seq.ps1 nodeprep.seq.ps1.erb  # Template for nodeprep.seq.ps1, main sequence that drives all the post-install configuration on the node.
     Install-Prerequisites.ps1.erb # Script that downloads and refreshes the local layout of the files in winpe.task from the razor server sysrep.xml.erb        # Template for sysprep.xml, is a subset of unattended.xml, used by the sysprep task(s)